chcdatabase/data/README.md

 # data

 ## CSV Files
-Use the CSV files and the `neo4j-admin` tool to start a local Neo4j instance of the CHCD.

-##Dumpfile
-Use the CSV files and the `neo4j-admin` tool to start a local Neo4j instance of the CHCD.
+Use the (CSV files)[https://github.com/chcdatabase/data/tree/main/CSVs] and the `neo4j-admin` tool to start a local Neo4j instance of the CHCD.